python/cpython/Doc/library/typing.rst

 .. data:: ReadOnly

-   A special typing construct to mark an item of a TypedDict as read-only.
+   A special typing construct to mark an item of a :class:`TypedDict` as read-only.

    For example::